 At the same time, the head of the laboratory, Konstantin Oblov, also awarded with the capital's prize, solved the problem of the availability of specialized equipment for small-scale production and prototyping.
 His team created a hardware and software complex for four-coordinate laser micro-milling:

-Our installation allows small research groups to get approximately the same result as on industrial lines "sharpened" for mass production.
-With the help of our equipment, you can repeat operations that are done in large industries, and also use new materials that were previously difficult to process volumetrically using classical technologies.
+Our installation allows small scientific groups to obtain approximately the same result as on industrial lines "sharpened" for mass production.
+With the help of our equipment, you can repeat operations that are performed in large industries, and also use new materials that were previously difficult to process volumetrically using classical technologies.
 For example, zirconium ceramics.
-It is used to create gas sensors – devices for extremely harsh operating conditions associated with recording the quality of fuel combustion in gas turbines and diesel engines.
+It is used to create gas sensors – devices for extremely harsh operating conditions associated with recording the quality of fuel combustion processes in gas turbines and diesel engines.

 This installation is a key tool for the development and manufacture of domestic ceramic MEMS sensors.

 Laboratory staff are actively involved in various international scientific initiatives.
-One of these projects is joint work in the DigiMan consortium, together with scientific and commercial organizations from Germany and Israel.
+One such project is joint work in the DigiMan consortium, together with scientific and commercial organizations from Germany and Israel.

-The modernized production of the Cyberstal enterprise can halve the import of pipes from China
+The modernized production of the Kiberstal enterprise can halve the import of pipes from China

 Now on home